Police out in force as fresh protests hit Kenya – DW – 07/02/2024

 Police out in force as fresh protests hit KenyaJuly 2, 2024

-Fresh protests have flared again in several Kenyan cities, with demonstrators facing a heavy police presence.
+Fresh protests have flared again in several cities in Kenya, with demonstrators facing a heavy police presence.

 In the capital, Nairobi, police fired tear gas at protesters after they set fires on the main road running through the center of the city and threw stones at police in the central business district.